sony/nmos-cpp/Documents/Getting-Started.md

 The build output should conclude something like this:

 ```
-  100% tests passed, 0 tests failed out of 35
+100% tests passed, 0 tests failed out of 52

-  Total Test time (real) =  14.03 sec
+Total Test time (real) =  18.50 sec
 ```

 The application can also be run with other options, for example to run a single test case.
 Use ``--help`` to display usage information.

 Notes:
-- On Windows, if not using Conan, the correct configuration of the C++ REST SDK library (e.g. cpprestsdk140_2_10.dll or cpprest140_2_10d.dll) needs to be on the ``PATH`` or copied into the output directory.
+- On Windows, the correct configuration of the C++ REST SDK library (e.g. cpprestsdk140_2_10.dll or cpprest140_2_10d.dll) needs to be on the ``PATH`` or copied into the output directory.
 - Intermittent failures of the DNS Service Discovery (DNS-SD) tests may be encountered because short time-outs and no retries are used in the test code.
   However if these tests fail repeatedly a system problem may need to be diagnosed.